Dolní Studénky: Culture

+Transport

+The I/44 road (the section from Šumperk to Zábřeh) passes through the western part of the municipality.

 Sights

 The most valuable building is the Třemešek Castle.
 The originally Renaissance castle from the 1580s was rebuilt in the Neoclassical style in the mid-19th century.
 Today, it serves the Centre for Social Services, which operates a cafe and apartments for the disabled.